voidpetal/python-inspector/README.rst

 - parse various requirements.txt files and setup.py files as input for resolving dependencies.

+- parse PyBuilder ``build.py`` scripts to extract declared dependencies without executing generated setup.py files (new in upcoming release).
+This avoids issues with PyBuilder-generated setup.py not supporting custom flags and provides safe AST-based extraction of ``project.depends_on`` and related calls.

 - parse various manifests and packages files such as Pipfile, pyproject.toml, poetry.lock and setup.cfg and legacy and current metadata file formats for eggs, wheels and sdist.
 These